apptainer/singularity/INSTALL.md

-# Installing Singularity
+# Installing SingularityCE

-Since you are reading this from the Singularity source code, it will be assumed that you are building/compiling from source.
+Since you are reading this from the SingularityCE source code, it will be assumed that you are building/compiling from source.

 Singularity packages are available for various Linux distributions, but may not